-My stories appear in Fairfax Media, publishers of the Sydney Morning Herald, The Sun-Herald and The Age, as well as The Weekend Australian and travel magazines incuding Vacations & Travel, Cruise Passenger and Travel Bulletin as well as on the popular website, Cruise Critic, owned by Trip Advisor.
-Over the years my stories have been published in Escape (the travel section of the Sunday Telegraph and Herald-Sun), the RACQ Magazine, Great Walks, Get Up and Go Magazine, The Quorum and various overseas websites.
+My stories appear in Fairfax Media, publishers of the Sydney Morning Herald, The Sun-Herald and The Age, as well as The Weekend Australian, Stellar magazine and other magazines including Vacations & Travel, Cruise Passenger, Discover and Travel Bulletin as well as on the popular website, Cruise Critic, owned by Trip Advisor.
+Over the years my stories have been published in Escape (the travel section of the Sunday Telegraph and Herald-Sun), the RACQ Magazine, Great Walks, Get Up and Go Magazine, The Quorum and various websites.

 I like to think my stories are well-researched, full of information and served with a side of humour.